 St. Patrick’s Day on the Upper West Side is almost here which means it’s time to wear your best green outfit and celebrate in true Irish fashion!
 The holiday’s origins can be traced back to the Patron Saint of Ireland and the beginning of the country’s Christianity.
-Bars and pubs on the Upper West Side are more than ready for the greenest party of the year.
+Bars and pubs on the UWS are more than ready for the greenest party of the year.
 Read our guide for information on the parade and other events that will be taking place come March 17!

 St. Patricks Day Parade 2017

 The St. Patrick’s Day Parade is one of NYC’s biggest annual events.
 This year, the parade starts at 11am on 44th St. It will then head north towards Fifth Avenue as it makes its way past St. Patrick’s Cathedral.
 The parade will then reach 79th St. and end at 5pm by the American Irish Historical Society.
 There’ll be shamrock floats, bagpipers, Celtic dancers, and lots and lots of green.
 The NYC St. Patrick’s Day Parade is the oldest and largest in the world.
 The first one was held in 1762 and has since then become a tradition for more than 100,000 people.
 Don’t miss your chance to grab a prime viewing spot by heading to the northern portion of 5th Ave!

 Lucky Leprechaun Hats – March 17 & 18, 1pm

 Children’s Museum of Manhattan

 Head to the Children’s Museum of Manhattan and bring your little ones along for a special St. Patrick’s Day activity.
 Children ages five and under are invited to attend the “Lucky Leprechaun Hats” workshop.
 They’ll get to create and design their very own leprechaun hat while learning about Irish culture and its traditions.
 After the workshop ends, children will be able to wear their new green hat and explore the museum’s interactive exhibits.